 1. If you’re looking for cash flow, it’s harder to make the markets with a low rent to price ratio work

-You’ll notice that a lot of the coastal markets have a sub 0.50 ratio.
+You’ll notice that a lot of the coastal markets (and hot markets like Austin) have a sub 0.50 ratio.
 Typically that means it’s much harder to find properties that cash flow well unless you put a lot of money down.
 And given the fact that these markets are expensive, you’re going to have to bring a lot of cash to the table.

 Obviously, these markets are great if you want something a lot more upside in appreciation and equity potential.